Police release footage after officers shoot 13-year-old boy

 The video was made public under a Salt Lake City ordinance requiring the release of video from police shootings within 10 business days.

 The shooting has raised new questions about how police deal with people with mental health issues amid nationwide calls for police reform.
-It came hours before new deescalation tactics were due to take effect for Salt Lake City police.
+It came hours before new deescalation tactics were due to take effect for Salt Lake City police, which is also cooperating with an independent investigation of the shooting.

 In one video, two officers can be heard discussing whether or not to approach the boy because they were concerned that the incident would result in a shooting.